vantezzen/nftlicense/README.md

 # NFTLicense

-NFTLicense enables software licensing using NFTs and semi-non fungable tokens.
-Instead of using random product keys to verify the ownership of a license, NFTLicense will verify if the user's wallet contains your license NFT.
+NFTLicense enables software licensing using NFTs and semi-non fungible tokens.
+Instead of using random product keys to verify the ownership of a license, NFTLicense will verify if the user's wallet contains a license NFT.

 Using this technique, the licensing will be decentralised and independent from third-party licensing providers.

 ## Features

 - Simple API
-- Litte to no prior NFT/Web3 knowledge required
+- Little to no prior NFT/Web3 knowledge required
 - Secure wallet and NFT ownership validation
-- API-independent: The base class can be used with almost any NFT API, given a provider class has been created
+- API-independent: The base class can be used with almost any NFT API, given a provider class has been created.
+See [create your own API Provider](#create-your-own-api-provider) for more info

 ## Installation